 The Ritz Kids program for children ages five to 12 provides this age group with a plethora of hands-on diversions, too.
 The Kids Night Out is a supervised evening program offered by Ritz Carlton that’s popular with families: Kids can have dinner, watch a movie, and play games, while parents enjoy a child-free evening.
 For a special treat, book a pirate tuck-in at bedtime.

-Hammock Beach Golf Resort & Spa, Palm Coast
+3. Hammock Beach Golf Resort and Spa – Palm Coast, Florida

 Northeastern Florida’s Palm Coast enjoys many miles of coastline along the Atlantic Ocean.
 The clean and sandy beaches are the big draw, as is the area’s laidback vibe—it’s a genuine slice of coastal Americana with locals fishing off the pier, teens surfing the waves, and kids building sandcastles by the water.